 Set realistic goals- At the beginning of the year a lot of people have incredible goals but to be totally honest most of these goals are unattainable and unrealistic and setting you up for failure!
 For example, if your goal is to lose weight and exercise more committing to going to the gym six days a week when you have never stepped foot in a gym not only can lead to overtraining because your body is not used to that much exercise but also takes the fun out of it and makes it difficult to want to make it a habit.
 Exercise can be fun but when you are only doing it to punish yourself for all the stuff you shouldn’t have eaten then you are taking the fun out of exercise and will most likely not stick to your goal.
 Instead of committing to six days a week, if your new to exercise start with two or three and go from there!

 Don’t be a follower- All your friends may be making New Years Resolutions but that doesn’t mean you have to!
-I am a strong believer of setting goals for yourself but I am not a believer of New Years Resolutions so I don’t make them.
-Goals should be made year round not just in January so if you don’t have a goal in mind for the year then don’t make one.
+I am a strong believer in setting goals for yourself but I am not a believer of New Years Resolutions so I don’t make them.
+Goals should be made year-round not just in January so if you don’t have a goal in mind for the year then don’t make one.
 I don’t like the pressure of others expecting me to make a new goal so unless I crushed my current goal I don’t make new ones.
 Don’t ever feel pressured to make new goals if you don’t feel ready!

 Have a plan- How are you going to get to this goal?
 People that have an action on how they plan to achieve that goal are more successful at actually achieving it than ones that don’t!
 Goals aren’t met by hoping everything is going to work out or winging it but by careful planning and hard work.
 Be specific with your goals and write them down to keep yourself accountable!